ChicoTeam/overtone/README.md

 Now get Overtone:

-    $ git clone git://github.com/rosejn/overtone.git
+    $ git clone git://github.com/rosejn/overtone.git # get code

     $ cd overtone
-    $ lein deps
+    $ lein deps # get overtone dependencies using lein

+    $ jackd -r -d alsa -r 44100 # start audio server (use qjackctl for a gui)

-    ; In Linux you can create a .jackdrc file with this command ; to automatically start the jack server on boot, or you will need ; to run it manually to start the Jack audio server.
+    # Note: In Linux you can create a .jackdrc file with the above command
+    # to automatically start the jack server on boot, or you will need
-    $ jackd -r -d alsa -r 44100 ; or use qjackctl for a gui
+    # to run it manually to start the Jack audio server.

     $ lein repl

     user=> (use 'overtone.live)